The Boob Ride Orange County

 - The event is capped at 300.
 We are trying to keep our event intimate and manage all the logistics.
 So, you'd better get signed up ASAP.

 - Transportation back to OC is still in the planning stages.
 We are looking for a sponsor for the charter buses.
 We are also looking for a great charter bus company that will help us on cost.
-If you register before we have resolved the transportation, we will email you with a link to buy a return ticket.

 - The buffet will be available at the Last Mile Party.
 Contact us if you would like to sponsor the buffet.